austinbv/dino/README.md

 end
 ````

 Dino doesn't run Ruby on the microcontroller board either, like [mruby](https://github.com/mruby/mruby).
-The board always runs a C++ firmware that exposes as much low-level I/O as possible, so we can use it in Ruby.
-It becomes an I/O peripheral for your computer.
+The board always runs a C++ firmware that exposes as much low-level I/O as possible, for us to use in Ruby.
+It becomes a peripheral for your computer.

 High-level abstraction in Ruby makes hardware classes easy to implement, with interfaces we expect.
-They also get thread-safe state, callbacks for inputs, and effectively mulitask a single threaded microcontroller (no "task" priority though).
+They get thread-safe state, callbacks for inputs, and mulitask a single core microcontroller, but no "task" priority.

 Physical components connected to your boards map to Ruby objects you can use directly.
 You get to think about your hardware and appplication logic, not all the stuff in between.